Poko-Apps/Il2cppDumpDroidGUI/README.md

  > <img src="Images/error.jpg" width="300" height= "300"/>
  If so then click 'Install Anyway'

+# Often Asked Question
+* Does it supports dumping with address of memory ?
+> Yes , Dumper will ask you in runtime .
+* What about forse dump Version ?
+> Yes it's available , in configaration setting !
+* What about user input CodeRegistration & MetadataRegistration offset ?
+> Yes , Dumper will ask you in runtime .

 # Environment
 * Project shifted to Visual Studio 2022
 * Used Xamarin